oglee815/oglee815_old.github.io/_posts/1900-01-01-paper-lima.md

 - LIMA demonstrates remarkably strong performance, learning to follow specific response formats from only a handful of examples in the training data, <r>including complex queries that range from planning trip itineraries to speculating about alternate history.</r>
 - Moreover, the model tends to <r>generalize well to unseen tasks that did not appear in the training data.</r>
-- In a
-controlled human study, responses from LIMA are either equivalent or strictly preferred to GPT-4 in 43% of cases; this statistic is as high as 58% when compared to Bard and 65% versus DaVinci003, which was trained with human feedback.
+- In a controlled human study, responses from LIMA are either equivalent or strictly preferred to GPT-4 in 43% of cases; this statistic is as high as 58% when compared to Bard and 65% versus DaVinci003, which was trained with human feedback.
-Taken together, these results strongly suggest that almost all knowledge in large language models is learned during pretraining, and only limited instruction tuning data is necessary to teach models to produce high quality output
+Taken together, these results strongly suggest that <r>almost all knowledge in large language models is learned during pretraining</r>, and only <r>limited instruction tuning data is necessary to teach models to produce high quality output</r>

+# Introduction
+- We hypothesize that alignment can be a simple process where the model learns the style or format for interacting with users, to expose the knowledgeand capabilities that were already acquired during pretraining.
+- To test this hypothesis, we curate 1,000 examples that approximate <r>real user prompts and high-quality responses</r>.
+We select <r>750 top questions and answers from community forums</r>, such as Stack Exchange and wikiHow, sampling for quality and diversity.
+- In addition, <r>we manually write 250 examples of prompts and responses</r>, while optimizing for <r>task diversity and emphasizing a uniform response style in the spirit of an AI assistant.</r>